13 Places to Stargaze in New Jersey 2025

 Where can I see the Milky Way in New Jersey?

 It’s hard to see the Milky Way in New Jersey because of all the dust and pollution, but it’s not impossible.
-The best places to see the Milky Way in New Jersey are – Island Beach State Park, East Point Lighthouse, Long Beach Island, Strathmere, Sea Isle City, Avalon, Batsto Village, and Wharton State Forest.
+The best places to see it in New Jersey are Island Beach State Park, East Point Lighthouse, Long Beach Island, Strathmere, Sea Isle City, Avalon, Batsto Village, and Wharton State Forest.

 Where is the best place to see the clear night sky in NJ